 Working abroad sounds like an adventure to many people.
-However, job search in Belgium needs more than just the obvious Belgium cover letter and Belgian CV writing and translation - it requires thorough preparation.
+However, a job search in Belgium needs more than just the obvious Belgium cover letter and Belgian CV writing and translation - it requires thorough preparation.
 You will be forced to solve issues that probably did not even cross your mind when you decided to go for Belgium jobs.

 Do not undervalue the huge impact the Belgium cover letter can have on the effect of your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 A Belgium cover letter is an integral part of your job application.
-Often the Belgium cover letter is more important or convincing to employers then the accompanying CV because it refers mainly to the past time with exception of your present job.
+Often the Belgium cover letter is more important or convincing to employers than the accompanying CV because it refers mainly to the past time with exception of your present job.